Sitting Bull (film): Production

-It was first announced that Boris Karloff would play the title role, but J. Carrol Naish ended up repeating his role from Annie Get Your Gun.
-Credited in the film as "Famous T.V.
-Star" and technical advisor, Iron Eyes Cody played the role of Crazy Horse.
+Boris Karloff was first announced to play the title role, but J. Carrol Naish ended up repeating his role from Annie Get Your Gun.

 Though sympathetic to the Native Americans, Minnesota producer Wilfred R. Frank irritated the Sioux by not filming his epic at the Standing Rock Indian Reservation.
 One of the first Westerns made in CinemaScope, Frank filmed in Mexico (using Mexican extras) due to cheaper costs.
-However, according to Cody, Estudios Churubusco overcharged Frank's production by several hundred thousand dollars.
+According to Cody, though, Estudios Churubusco overcharged Frank's production by several hundred thousand dollars.

-Soon after the filming Dale Robertson and Mary Murphy married each other, but the marriage was annulled after six months because Robertson did not want any children.
+Soon after the filming, Dale Robertson and Mary Murphy married each other, but the marriage was annulled after six months because Robertson did not want any children.